APA In-Text Rules

 1 to 2 authors: spell out every time

-If you also need help deciding between sentence-integrated and parenthetical forms, use the parenthetical vs narrative citations guide next.
+If you also need sentence-level formatting help, compare the parenthetical vs narrative guide.

 APA 7th vs 6th edition: what changed

-APA 6th edition used et al. after the first citation only when a work had six or more authors.
-APA 7th edition simplified the rule: any work with three or more authors uses et al. immediately.
+APA 6th edition waited longer before switching to et al. APA 7th edition simplified that rule: three or more authors now use et al. immediately.

 CaseParentheticalNarrativeRule